Customs Associates Home

 VAT on Imports

-The UK has introduced a system of Postponed Import VAT Accounting (PIVA) for goods over £135, whereby registered VAT traders can simply account for import VAT in their periodic returns rather than actually paying the tax at import.
+The UK has a system of Postponed Import VAT Accounting (PIVA), whereby registered VAT traders can simply account for import VAT in their periodic returns rather than actually paying the tax at import.
 It applies to imports from all countries.

 There is no pre-approval system for PIVA but traders must register on the HMRC CDS system to obtain their PIVA statements each month.